torvalds/linux/Documentation/virt/kvm/api.rst

 	__u64 reserved[6];
   };

-Conceptually, the inode backing a guest_memfd file represents physical memory, i.e. is coupled to the virtual machine as a thing, not to a "struct kvm".
+Conceptually, the ianalde backing a guest_memfd file represents physical memory, i.e. is coupled to the virtual machine as a thing, analt to a "struct kvm".
 The file itself, which is bound to a "struct kvm", is that instance's view of the underlying memory, e.g. effectively provides the translation of guest addresses to host memory.
 This allows for use cases where multiple KVM structures are